konstant-cloud/Triangle-tracker/README.md

 Mohamed Hassan Mohamed

 ## Project Description
-This is a web application of Triangle Tracker that allows the user to help find three types of triangles;
+This is a web application of Triangle Tracker that allows the user to help find three types of triangles; Equilateral triangle, Isosceles triangle, Scalene triangle
- 1.Equilateral triangle
- 2.Isosceles triangle
- 3.Scalene triangle

 ## Technologies Used
-1.JavaScript
-2.Html
-3.Css
+JavaScript, Html, Css

 ## Project Setup Installation
 You can get it on git-hub.
 From the repository, click + in the global sidebar and select Clone this repository under and get to work.
 Copy the https.
 From terminal use $ git clone ...............